HearthSim/hearthsim.info/_includes/about.md

 Our main projects:

  * [Fireplace](https://github.com/jleclanche/fireplace) is a Hearthstone simulator in Python, including a full-blown reimplementation of the engine and cards in Python.
- * [Hearthbreaker](https://github.com/danielyule/hearthbreaker) is a Hearthstone simulator in Python and also implements all the cards.
+ * [Hearthbreaker](https://github.com/danielyule/hearthbreaker) is another Hearthstone simulator in Python.
  * [Hearthy](https://github.com/HearthSim/Hearthy) is a Python framework for interacting with the Hearthstone protocol.
 It includes server-to-simulator communication logic.
+ * [Hearthstone Science](https://www.youtube.com/channel/UCmjH4ksu6DqwFj1SIvTm61w), a video series about experimentation with Hearthstone's mechanics.
+Findings are documented in the [Advanced Rulebook wiki page](http://hearthstone.gamepedia.com/Advanced_rulebook).

 Some of our other projects: